TommyYOyoyo/JS-HTML-CSS/README.md

 # Javascrsipt
-All things related to Javascript
+All things related to JS.
+Big projects may be in other repositories.